ErikSchierboom/knockout-pre-rendered/README.md

 Note: the keys cannot be equal to the `"value"`, `"convert"` or `"field"` strings.

+### Supported bindings

+The `init` binding can be used with the following bindings:

+- `text`: the value is set to the bound element's text contents.
+- `textInput`: the value is set to the bound element's text contents.
+- `value`: the value is set to the bound element's value.
+- `checked`: the value is set to the bound element's checked value.
+- `visible`: the value is set to the bound element's visibility (`true` or `false`).

 ## Foreach init binding
 This binding handler wraps the `foreach` binding, but instead of creating new HTML elements, it binds to existing HTML elements.
 Consider the following view model: